Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 Allow focus visibility on all elements, especially for keyboard users (visually impaired, motor disabled or those with attention or memory difficulties and using devices outdoors).

 **Do:**
-Focus set on the “HTC Desire 620” link, clearly visible.
+Focus set on the «&nbsp;Apple iPhone 5s argent&nbsp;» link, clearly visible.

 ![screenshot showing a link whose focus is clearly visible](./images/focus-ok.png)

 **Don’t:**
-Focus set on the “HTC Desire 620” link, not visible enough.
+Focus set on the «&nbsp;Apple iPhone 5s argent&nbsp;».

 ![screenshot showing a link whose focus is not visible enough](./images/focus-ko.png)